isomerpages/nlb-eyeonasia/_india-know-living/02-entertainment-in-india.md

 [**Zakir Hussain: A life in music**](https://nlb.overdrive.com/media/3682569){:target="_blank"}

-The book introduces the life and times of tabla virtuoso, composer and percussionist
+The book introduces the life and times of tabla virtuoso, composer and percussionist Zakir Hussain.

-Zakir Hussain.
 We read about his early years, experiences and memories working with legendary musicians including his dedication and love for the tabla.
-Zakir Hussain is considered a revered role model, a visionary world musician and an acclaimed celebrity living in both America and India!
+Zakir Hussain is considered a revered role model, a visionary world musician and an acclaimed celebrity living in both America and India.

 Retrieved from OverDrive. *myLibrary* ID is required to access this ebook.